denis-zavgorodny/cssclear/README.md

 - **dataStoreProvider** (Object): Data storage method configuration

 - **dataStoreProvider.name** (String): Data storage method type.
-You should use one the the variants: `postData`, `firebase`
+You should use one the variants: `postData`, `firebase`

 - **dataStoreProvider.options** (Object): Object with configurations parameters for *dataStoreProvider*

-#### StoreProvider
+#### dataStoreProvider

 **CSSClean** supports two variants for saving data to the persistent remote storage.
-This mechanism we call *dataStoreProvider*.
+We call this mechanism *dataStoreProvider*.
 You can post the result of works JS client to your custom script on the server side (`dataStoreProvider.name = 'postData'`) or save to [Firebase Realtime Database](https://firebase.google.com/docs/database/) (`dataStoreProvider.name = 'firebase'`).

-For **postData** type, you himself should receive and keep data to your own database.
+For **postData** type, you should receive and save data to your own database.
 For example, in the case with PHP your `https://apidomain.com/save/point/` should look like:

 ```php
 <?php